 In order to help yourself, you have to investigate where the problem is coming from.
 In order to figure out where the problem is coming from, you need to face whatever it is that's wrong with you; and this is not always easy.

-Third Bliss is a participant in affiliate programs and the Amazon Associates Program.
-This post may contain affiliate links.
-I will earn an affiliate commission, at zero cost to you, if you click through a link and finalize a purchase.
+Third Bliss is part of Amazon Associates & affiliate programs.
+I'll earn a commission, at no cost to you, if you make a purchase.
 Thanks for your support!
-Read full disclaimer here.
+Read full disclaimer.

 What it's like when it feels like something is wrong with you.